T-34: Surviving vehicles

 An enormous number of T-34s and T-34-85s were produced; the Soviets used them aggressively in campaigns in Europe and Asia, and they were distributed to the Soviets' allies all over the world.
 Due to all three factors, there are hundreds of surviving T-34s.
 Examples of this tank are in the collections of most significant military museums, and hundreds more serve as war memorials.
 Many are in private ownership, and demilitarised working tanks change hands for U.S. $20,000–40,000.
 Some still may serve in a second-line capacity in a number of Third World militaries, while others may find use in a civilian capacity, primarily in film-making.
-In many World War II films, such as Saving Private Ryan, The Battle of Neretva, and Kelly's Heroes, T-34-85 tanks were modified to resemble Tiger I tanks, due to the rarity of the latter.
+In many World War II films, such as Saving Private Ryan, Battle of Neretva, and Kelly's Heroes, T-34-85 tanks were modified to resemble Tiger I tanks, due to the rarity of the latter.
 In Sydney Pollack's 1969 movie Castle Keep, barely modified T-34-85 tanks were used as German tanks.

 In 2000, a T-34 Model 1943 was recovered that had spent 56 years at the bottom of a bog in Estonia.
 The tank had been captured and used by retreating German troops, who dumped it in the swamp when it ran out of fuel.
 The anaerobic environment of the bog preserved the tank and ensured there were no signs of oil leakage, rust, or other significant water damage.
 The engine was restored to full working order.

 Other significant surviving T-34s include a Model 1941 at the Aberdeen Proving Ground (intersection of Deer Creek Loop and Target Loop) in Maryland, one of the oldest surviving vehicles.
 The French Musée des Blindés at Saumur holds two T-34s, including one in full working condition that is displayed in action at its summer "Carrousel" live tank exhibition.
 The Mandela Way T-34 Tank, a privately owned T-34-85 named after the street in which it is sited (in Bermondsey, London), is frequently repainted by artists and graffitists.
+In the United States, an operational T-34-85 is located at DriveTanks, on the Ox Ranch Property in Texas.
+Visitors to DriveTanks can pay to drive the T-34, as well as fire the main gun.
+This T-34 is reported to have served on the Eastern Front during the Russian march to take Berlin.